-This drives home the fact that public policy decisions can greatly affect affordability and quality of life for lower-earning families.
+This drives home the fact that public policy decisions greatly affect affordability and quality of life for lower-earning families.
 It is very important that all government transfers are reviewed regularly to ensure that the amounts provided are keeping up with the costs of the expenses they are meant to defray (such as child care fees or rent) and that they are not clawed back at income levels that leave many families struggling with a bare-bones budget.
 Our calculation indicates these thresholds are in urgent need of upward adjustment.
+This represents a major challenge to policymakers-if these benefit thresholds and clawbacks are not adjusted, efforts to help low-income families will continue to operate at cross-purposes.